Experimental prospects for quantum decoherence measurements at colliders: Experimental prospects

 The expected dependence of the entanglement markers $D$ and $D_n$ on the \pt{} of the additional jet is shown in Fig.~\ref{fig:lhc_markers_vs_jet_pt}.
 While the shape differs in important aspects from the $e^+e^-$ case, a clear dependence of the entanglement markers on jet \pt{} is visible. $D_n$, in particular, increases steadily with jet \pt{}.

 The results in the lower half of Table~\ref{tab:prospects_ttgluon} show that the statistical power of the LHC experiments exceeds that of the $e^+e^-$ collider.
-The entries labelled "LHC run 2" indicate that observation of a significant loss of entanglement is possible with a single experiment and the existing run 2 data, in the experimentally straightforward di-lepton channel.
+The entries labelled \enquote{LHC run 2} indicate that observation of a significant loss of entanglement is possible with a single experiment and the existing run 2 data, in the experimentally straightforward di-lepton channel.
 The lepton+jets and all-hadronic channels enhance the significance to a comfortable 20$\sigma$ per experiment.
-With run 3 of the LHC, the $pp$ collision data has more than doubled and both experiments will collect several million events per experiment in the high-luminosity program of the LHC, boosting the sensitivity still further.
+With run 3 of the LHC, the $pp$ collision data has more than doubled and the ATLAS and CMS experiments will collect several million events each in the high-luminosity program of the LHC, boosting the sensitivity still further.

 \textbf{$\tau$-lepton production at Belle II and the Z-pole.} High-luminosity electron-positron colliders operated as a $B$-hadron or $Z$-boson factories are expected to produce samples of 10$^8$ to 10$^{11}$ $\tau^+ \tau^-$ pairs in entangled states~\cite{Ehataht:2023zzt,Fabbrichesi:2024wcd}.
 The prospects of the Belle II experiment and the experiments in Giga-Z and Tera-Z runs of linear and circular electron-positron collider projects ~\cite{LinearColliderVision:2025hlt,CEPCStudyGroup:2018ghi,FCC:2025lpp} are assessed here.
+Also an upgraded $\tau$/charm factory~\cite{Ai:2025xop} at $\sqrt{s} \sim $ 4~\gev{} presents excellent opportunities~\cite{Yang:2026uwu}.

 Following the prospect study for Belle II of Ref.~\cite{Ehataht:2023zzt} the one-prong $\tau^- \rightarrow \pi^- \nu_\tau$ decay, with a branching fraction of about 10\% and spin analyzing power $\sim 1$, is simulated at $\sqrt{s}=$ 10.579~\gev and $\sqrt{s} = m_Z$.